mahogny/collagene/README.md

 ## Description

-This is a simple piece of software for cloning, written in Java+QT
+This is a simple piece of software for cloning, written in Java + QT

 ## Features